 The word gospel simply means good news.

-The first four books of the Bible’s New Testament are the Gospels according to Matthew, Mark, Luke, and John.
-Each Gospel gives an account of the life of Jesus Christ.
-The Bible, the sacred text for Christians, is a collection of texts that includes the law, history, prophecy, and wisdom literature of the Hebrew Scriptures (the Old Testament) and accounts of Jesus’s life and the formation of the church along with letters to churches (the New Testament).
+The first four books of the Bible’s New Testament are the gospel accounts according to Matthew, Mark, Luke, and John.
+The gospel accounts of Matthew, Mark, and Luke are known as the synoptic gospels because of their similar presentation style of the elements of the gospel message.
+Each Gospel gives an account of the life of Jesus Christ and the way of salvation.
+The Bible, the sacred text for Christians, is a collection of texts that includes the law, history, prophecy, and wisdom literature of the Hebrew Scriptures (the Old Testament) and accounts of Jesus’ life and the formation of the church along with letters to churches (the New Testament).
 The Bible reveals God’s relationship to humanity through history.
-Many Christians believe that these sacred texts are “God-breathed,” or inspired in a way that makes it God’s divine self-revelation to humanity (2 Timothy 3:16)
+Many Christians believe that these holy scriptures are “God-breathed,” or inspired in a way that makes it God’s divine self-revelation to humanity (2 Timothy 3:16).
+The gospel authors capture the truth of the gospel message including God’s great love and purpose for humanity.

 Why is Jesus considered “good news”?